Iran–Russia relations: Sanctions

-Both Russia and Iran are subject to Western sanctions, and each extended period of sanctions seems to improve the relationship between them.
+Both Russia and Iran are subject to international sanctions, and each extended period of sanctions seems to improve the relationship between them.
 This, however, has changed somewhat following the imposition of sanctions against both Russia and Iran.
-Improving the countries’ respective ties with the US proved more difficult than forging closer ties between Moscow and Tehran.
-Since March 2014, In response to Russia's annexation of Crimea and the purposeful destabilization of Ukraine, the EU, the US, and a number of other Western nations have gradually adopted restrictive sanctions against Russia.
+Improving the countries’ respective ties with the United States proved more difficult than forging closer ties between Moscow and Tehran.
+Since March 2014, In response to Russia's annexation of Crimea and the purposeful destabilization of Ukraine, the European Union, the U.S., and a number of other Western nations have gradually adopted restrictive sanctions against Russia.
 In retaliation, Russia imposed its own restrictions on Western nations, prohibiting the import of some food items.
-In November 2018, the JCPOA-lifted Iran sanctions were entirely reinstated by the Trump administration.
+In November 2018, sanctions against Iran lifted by the JCPOA were entirely reinstated by the Trump administration, which had pulled out of the deal earlier that year.
+On January 17, 2025, both countries signed a strategic partnership treaty covering areas including politics, security, trade, transport and energy, however, the treaty does not include any mutual defense provisions.

 Polls

 According to 2015 data from Pew Research Center, 54% of Russians have a negative opinion of Iran, with 34% expressing a positive opinion.
 According to a 2013 BBC World Service poll, 86% of Russians view Iran's influence positively, with 10% expressing a negative view.
 A Gallup poll from the end of 2013 showed Iran ranked as sixth greatest threat to peace in the world according to Russian view (3%), after United States (54%), China (6%), Iraq (5%), and Syria (5%).

 According to a December 2018 survey by IranPoll, 63.8% of Iranians have a favorable view of Russia, with 34.5% expressing an unfavorable view.